Parkinson gait modelling from an anomaly deep representation: Experimental setup

 \subsubsection{External dataset validation}

-A main interest in this work is to measure the capability to generalize motion patterns from anomaly deep representations.
-Also, we are interested in measuring the capability of embedding descriptors to discriminate PD from other classes, even for videos captured with external protocols.
-Hence, in this work we only evaluate the proposed approach with a public dataset of walking videos that include knee-osteoarthritis (50 subjects with an average age of 56.7 $\pm$ 12.7), parkinson (16 subjects with an average age of 68.6 $\pm$ 8.3) and control (30 subjects with an average age of 43.7 $\pm$ 9.3) patients \cite{kour2022vision}.
-The 96 participants were recorded with a static green background, blurred faces and markers on their bodies.
-Following the same methodology for owner data, each sequence was spatially resized to 64$\times$64 pixels, and temporally cropped to 64 frames, and finally normalized and subsampled ensuring a complete gait cycle.
+A main interest in this work is to measure the generalization capability of motion patterns from anomaly deep representations.
+Hence, we are interested in measuring the discrimination performance of the proposed strategy, even for videos captured with external protocols.
+Then, in this work we only evaluate the proposed approach with a public dataset of walking videos that include knee-osteoarthritis (50 subjects with an average age of 56.7 $\pm$ 12.7), parkinson (16 subjects with an average age of 68.6 $\pm$ 8.3) and control (30 subjects with an average age of 43.7 $\pm$ 9.3) patients \cite{kour2022vision}.
+The 96 participants have similar characteristics to the owner dataset, but the faces are blurred, the background color changes and there are markers on their bodies.
+Following the same processing methodology of section \ref{sec:owner_ds}, each sequence was spatially resized to 64$\times$64 pixels, and temporally cropped to 64 frames, and finally normalized and subsampled ensuring a complete gait cycle.